cakephp/docs/en/orm/query-builder.rst

 When the results for a cached query are fetched the following happens:

-1. The ``Model.beforeFind`` event is triggered.
-2. If the query has results set, those will be returned.
+1. If the query has results set, those will be returned.
-3. The cache key will be resolved and cache data will be read.
+2. The cache key will be resolved and cache data will be read.
 If the cache data is not empty, those results will be returned.
-4. If the cache misses, the query will be executed and a new ``ResultSet`` will be created.
+3. If the cache misses, the query will be executed, the ``Model.beforeFind`` event will be triggered, and a new ``ResultSet`` will be created.
 This ``ResultSet`` will be written to the cache and returned.

 .. note::